 The honest answer is that it has always been purely instinctive for me.
 I had a vision and just doggedly pursued it.
 However I’d be the first to admit that I often learned the hard way, had no guidance whatsoever and probably would have benefited from some expert help here and there.

 Which is what made me think about those other women out there who might be facing the same situation.
 Wouldn’t it make sense if those of us who have paid our dues, used some of that hard earned wisdom to help others just setting out on the path.
 The stats are very telling – women are more likely to succeed at running their own business than men (sorry chaps), but are less likely to try in the first place, because they lack confidence.

 I feel very strongly that we should celebrate and support anyone who wants to start their own business.
 Entrepreneurs are a truly special breed, and should be nurtured and facilitated at every step.
 They are the lifeblood of our economy, and unique in that they fuel the economy at every level, from small independent businesses to huge concerns.
 Size really doesn’t matter, but enabling those willing to go it alone, does.

-So a likeminded group of us, brought together by CWO Enterprise and Women2Win, launched an initiative called Make It Your Business, and have set up talks around the country, open to women who want to learn what setting up a business is all about, and be able to tap into our support network.
-If you want to find out more about our talks, please look up Make It Your Business on www.eventbrite.com – we have several planned in London for 2017, and more to come throughout the UK.
+So a like-minded group of us launched an initiative called Make It Your Business, and have set up talks around the country, open to women who want to learn what setting up a business is all about, and be able to tap into our support network.
+We have several talks planned in London for 2017, and more to come throughout the UK.